Things I’ve enjoyed recently. You might not like them.

 Big Little Lies – excellent music and visuals, and an incredible script that builds and builds to something very powerful.

 Walking Tours with Old Maps (around London) – fascinating trails around London neighbourhoods where Ken shows you the hidden history.
 I recently did one around The Borough (Arrowood territory) – it was great.

 Hunderby – snout muffins, bubbly milk, Oh Helene!
 Julia Davis is a wonderful comedy writer.

 Hilary Mantel – BBC Reith Lectures – five interesting talks about writing historical fiction.

-I’m not afraid of love – Sharen Clarke and the Product of Love
+I’m not afraid of love – Sharon Clarke and the Product of Love

 Wireless Nights by Jarvis Cocker on BBC Radio 4.
 I love this podcast – true stories and noises all about the night.

 Short story podcasts from the New Yorker.
-Recently enjoyed Mavis Gallant’s From the Fifteenth District about dead people getting annoyed by the living.
+Recently enjoyed Mavis Gallant’s From the Fifteenth District about dead people getting annoyed with the living.